Programs and Supportive Services funding helps address some of our community's most pressing housing needs.

 If your organization and project align with our philanthropic principles and commitments, you may be eligible for funding.
 Interested applicants may apply by accessing our application.

-We award grants on an annual basis, with grant applications opening in February and due April 4th at 9:00 a.m.
+We award grants on an annual basis.
+Grant applications opened February 20, 2023 and were due March 28th at noon.
 Approved grants are announced in June.
 All grant awards are approved by the Polk County Housing Trust Fund Board of Directors.

 Supporting our work: